Financial-Times/delivery-varnish/runbooks/runbook.md

 ## Data Recovery Details

 Data for requests is stored in Splunk.
-Authentification secrets are encrypted and stored in Publishing clusters and in emergency LastPass note "UPP - k8s Basic Auth".
+Authentification secrets are encrypted and stored in Delivery clusters and in emergency LastPass note "UPP - k8s Basic Auth".

 ## Release Process Type